 Eccleston Medical Centre PartnershipChrist Church Hall GroundsChapel LaneEcclestonSt Helens, WA10 5DATel: 01744 454454

-During the Month of October 57patient's failed to attend their appointments with either the doctor or nurse.
+During the Month of November 50 patient's failed to attend their appointments with either the doctor or nurse.
 This has serious implications for other patients having to wait longer for an appointment.
 KEEP IT OR CANCEL IT

 Making health care information accessible